This package provides slackware-upgrade-system, a script that performs

 man page for details).

-To provide a replacement, use the -p option.
-For example, when
+To provide a replacement for a particular package, use the -p option.

 For your information, the list of removed packages is left in file